5 Great Counter Watches for Swimming Laps: Picks, Advice & Tips

 In addition to this wireless technology, you also have an array of great features.
 You can track how many laps you have swum, along with built in stroke count technology which also detects the stroke you're doing.

-It also tracks distance and pace, so you've got a lot to work with, along with conventional timekeeping, stopwatch and other features you'd expect on a digital watch.
+It also tracks distance and pace, so you've got a lot to work with, along with conventional timekeeping, stopwatch and 14 other fitness apps for other sports.
 There's even a pause button for if you need to take a break.

 Some users have noticed that it can get confused if your strokes are a bit sloppy, and it will also give strange results if you break without hitting pause.
 Overall it is remarkably accurate and ready to use out of the box.

 Comfortable and streamlined, this is one of the best watches for swimming laps in a pool and it looks great out of the water too.
-It's definitely worth your time to take a look at.
+It's definitely worth taking a look at.

 The Pool Mate is perfect for anyone who doesn't have time to fiddle around with settings and buttons.
 It's really simple to operate and has algorithms that automatically detect just about everything.
 It will detect the number of laps taken, the number of strokes per lap, the type of stroke that you are swimming, and the pace of each lap.